Gliese 317 b

 Gliese 317 b is an extrasolar planet approximately 50 light-years away in the constellation of Pyxis.
 The planet was reported in July 2007 to be orbiting the red dwarf star Gliese 317.
-The planet is a Jovian planet that orbits at about 95% of the distance between Earth and the Sun.
+It is a Jovian planet that orbits at about 95% of the distance between Earth and the Sun.
 The orbital period is about 1.9 years, corresponding to a slow orbital velocity of 14.82 km/s.